Quansight-Labs/quansight-labs-site/posts/2021/09/array-libraries-interoperability.md

 You can track the progress on PyTorch's github repo with the label ["module: python array api"](https://github.com/pytorch/pytorch/labels/module%3A%20python%20array%20api) to check out other interesting developments.

+### What's Missing?

+This approach of tackling interoperability in `scipy.signal` for pure Python + NumPy code can leverage the Array API standard.
+But, for other modules like `scipy.fft`, `scipy.ndimage`, `scipy.special` etc. where one encounters compiled code, there is a need for an array library and a hardware specific implementation, and hence from SciPy we need to be able to access and use those.
+This is where uarray walks in.
+A more detailed explanation can be found in the [section](#protocol_differences) highlighting the differences between Array API and uarray.

 ## uarray

 uarray is a backend system for Python that allows you to separately define